MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

     }
 }
 ```

+> [!TIP]
+> Use the shortcuts `tpage, Page of Card` to create the basic structure for the page object.

 ## Reward List Page Object
 The following code adds a new page **50102 Rewards List** for displaying the reward levels that are stored in the new **Rewards** table.
 Selecting a record in the list will open the **Reward Card** page for editing.